atchafalaya/Week_8/README.md

 Test 1: Enter null data

 	Result: Entering blank name deletes employee but leaves blank where employee name was.
 Entering blank data in other forms has no effect.

 Test 2: Entering incorrect phone number

 	Result: Entering overly long string of numbers or entering letters is not prevented, although console appears to detect “Uncaught RangeError: Maximum call stack size exceeded”

 Test 3: Entering long string length in title

 	Result: No limits on string length in title

 Test 4: Entering special characters

 	Result: Special characters can be entered for name, phone number and title without restriction

 Test 5: Using cancel button

-Result: Cancel button works
+	Cancel button works

+Test 6: Security

-Test 6: Certificate is valid and trusted, connection is secure, resources are served securely
+	Certificate is valid and trusted, connection is secure, resources are served securely

+Test 7: Speed

-Test 7: Chrome Lighthouse test returns 100%.
+	Chrome Lighthouse test returns 100%.
 Suggests removing non-functional JavaScript for 0.15s saving

 Test 8: General visual

 	Result: Employee ID 4 is actually -4

 Out of Scope:

 	System Integration testing
 	Regression testing

-	Items not tested: None
+Items not tested:

+	None

+Metrics:

-Metrics: 5 out of 5
+	5 out of 5

 Test Environment and Tools: Windows 11, Chrome 96.0.4664.45